PEI-Education/PEI-Transcript-Webreport-Plugin/README.md

 Make a selection of students and select *PEI Student Transcript* (under *PEI Reports*) in the Group Functions menu or on the Group Functions page.

 ## Release History
+* v2023.11.3 - Fixed issue with ADP showing up even when no ADP
 * v2023.11.2 - Fixed issue with ADP causing transcript to not print & added ESAP blurb to page 2
 * v2023.11.1 - Fixed issue where current course marks were not display
 * v2023.11 - Handlebars template deployed to production (November 14, 2023).
 V1 files removed from repo.